Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Grandmother Greta always told Mother Maria that Grandfather Gerry was a violent man, so Mother Maria never attempted to get in touch with him.

-Each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to defend the Continuum.
+When the Continuum is being damaged by an Observable Contradiction, each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to defend the Continuum.
 If it makes narrative sense, other characters may create further advantages to further help the Continuum.
-Roll an Attack as usual.
+Roll an Attack and determine damage as usual.

+When Consequences to the Continuum are being Bandaged, each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to fix the Continuum.
+If it makes narrative sense, other characters may create further advantages to further help the Continuum.
+Roll against Fair \(+2\) difficulty to Bandage a Minor Consequence, Great \(+4\) difficulty to Bandage a Great Consequence, Fantastic \(+6\) difficulty to Bandage a Major Consequence.

 If the Attack fails, the Explanation becomes a permanent Aspect of these Space·Time coordinates.
 If the Attack succeeds, the Continuum was damaged, which may cause Consequences.